 Heritage Glen PS is the current French Immersion school for students within the Captain R. Wilson PS ENG boundary (ERA 114) which includes the Palermo Village growth area.
 Student growth from the Bronte Green development (ERA 114) are directed to Heritage Glen PS..
 It is recommended that staff continue to monitor development activity and timing, and explore opportunities to improve school building utilization.
 Changes to the timing of the circulation of development applications and construction may change the impact on schools and enrolment projections..
-Forest Trail PS will be involved in future boundary reviews and impact from the recommendations resulting from those reviews will need to be monitored.
+Forest Trail PS will be involved in the oakville NE #3/#5 PS boundary review and impact from the recommendations resulting from the review will need to be monitored.